nsollazzo/CorporateCash/README.md

 <details>
 <summary>CorporateCash</summary>
 <br>
 The CorporateCash Group have full control over the network, they can reverse any transaction after the fact if they so desire.
-For this reason no CorporateCash transaction can every be deemed final or settled.
+A CorporateCash transaction can ever be deemed final or settled.
 <br>
 </details>